Corentin-glt/transaction_monitoring/README.md

 npm install --global yarn
 ```

-Since the root directory please to install packages
+From the root directory please to install packages

 ```sh
 yarn install